Capturing Light and Life in the Great Outdoors

 I first started with Luna after using Astropad (which is a great tool to use in combination with Apple Pencil and the iPad Pro to paint layers in *Capture One).
 When I use Luna Display, I like that it offers so much flexibility, like using Capture One on my iPad when I am sitting in the garden or laying on the couch.
 I appreciate having versatility in the tools I use for editing.

-*We created a handy guide for Capture One users on how to use it with Astropad.
+Check out our handy guide for Capture One users on how to use it with Astropad.

 What do you do to stay productive?